Welcome to Deskman! In this guide you will find detailed information about this security application; how it works and how to set it up, among others.

-- Changes are instant but some applications may need you to log off to notice changes
+- Changes are instant but some applications may need you to log off to notice changes.

-- If there's already a proxy in place, it will be disabled when Deskman's web filter is enabled
+- If there's already a proxy in place, it will be disabled when Deskman's web filter is enabled.

-- Make sure there are no proxy extensions enabled on your browser
+- Make sure there are no proxy extensions enabled on your browser.

-- The proxy server should be set to localhost:2280 to work
+- The proxy server should be set to

-- Change the maintenance time in Settings
+- Change the suspension time limit in Settings.